GrahamCobb/extents-lists/README.md

 ## Examples

-* To find out how much space is being wasted by keeping historical snapshots of a subvolume called 'cobb' you could use:
+* To find out how much space is being wasted by keeping historical snapshots of a subvolume called *cobb* you could use:
 ```
- 	extents-expr -s cobb.* - cobb
+ 	extents-expr -s cobb.snapshot.* - cobb
 ```

 * To find out how much data is shared between two specific snapshots use:
 ```
-	extents-expr -s Media.20160801T030601+0100 ^ Media.20160815T000602+0100
+	extents-expr -s Media.snapshot.20160801T030601+0100 ^ Media.snapshot.20160815T000602+0100
 ```

-* To determine how much of the data in the latest snapshot is unique to that snapshot is harder and and cannot be done using `extents-expr`.
+* To determine how much of the data is not in any of the existing snapshots is harder and and cannot be done in a single `extents-expr` command.
 ```
-	extents-expr -s latest-snapshot - cobb.*
+	extents-expr -s cobb - cobb.snapshot.*
 ```
 does **not** give the desired result because of the strict left-to-right evaluation of the expression.
-The actual effect is to subtract the first of the cobb.* directories and then add in all the rest.
+The actual effect is to subtract the first of the cobb.snapshot.* directories and then add in all the rest.

-The way to do this is to use the lower level commands and temporary files.
+The way to do this is to use a temporary file.
 For example:
 ```
-	extents-list latest-snapshot >/tmp/latest-snapshot.extents
-	extents-list cobb.* >/tmp/cobb.extents
+	extents-list cobb.snapshot.* >/tmp/cobb.snapshots.extents
-	extents-difference -s /tmp/latest-snapshot.extents /tmp/cobb.extents
+	extents-expr -s cobb - @/tmp/cobb.snapshots.extents
 ```

 * To find out how much space particular files/directories/subvolumes/snapshots are occupying you could use: